 This guide is designed to advise you on what you need to provide in order to brand your Talis Aspire Reading List (TARL) Tenancy as part of the implementation.

-As part of your Kick Off webinar we will discuss design and branding of your tenancy, and show you a few examples.
+As part of your Kick-Off webinar, we will discuss the design and branding of your tenancy, and show you a few examples.
 Your tasks post that webinar are detailed below.

 - Decide on your overall look - Point us to an existing site you hope to replicate.
 Most customers decide that the service they are trying to provide through Talis should reflect the brand values and attributes of the institution.
 As a consequence, their Talis tenancy looks very much like either their general website, the library website (if significantly different) OR inherits the theme of the main Learning Management System/VLE.

 - Gather the essentials - This information is usually available from the University marketing team, or the web team.

 - Branding / Web Style Guidelines: Most/all customers will have institutional guidelines for how their presence is represented on the web, which can include things like colours, and image placement.